rakhmanov-aybulat/test-task/docs/api.md

 ### 6. Update Task
 **PUT `/api/tasks/:id`**

 Updates a task by its ID.
-Requires an authorization token.
+Requires a valid JWT token in the `Authorization` header.

 #### Headers:
 ```